-On the fourth day of Christmas
+On the ninth day of Christmas

 My true love gave to me:

 January 2nd is here and so this is the “Ninth Day of Christmas.”
 One would think after all these festivities and frolics of the previous days, it would be difficult to find nine ladies dancing.
 On the other hand after all the food and drink of the the last few weeks – perhaps dancing is just what the personal trainer ordered!

 The celebrations and significance of the first eight days of Christmas seems fairly clear.
 Probably because it is the eight days from Christmas to New Year’s day.
 January 2nd seems muddled in the meaning of the day.
 Perhaps that is because after all this celebrating a break is needed!